rithmschool/job_interview_algorithm_questions/README.md

 Want to contribute to this repository?
 Great!

+**If you get asked one of these questions on an interview**, please submit a PR to that problem's README adding the company name!

 **For bug / typo fixes**, just submit a PR with the error you've found.

 **For additional unit tests**, submit a PR with a note on why you think the extra unit tests are necessary.